-If you study the art of the time, renaissance hairstyles were categorized by intricate braids, jeweled hair accessories and headgear.
+If you study the art of the time, renaissance hairstyles were categorized by intricate braids, jeweled hair accessories, and headgear.
 The French word renaissance” (literally, “rebirth”) stays true to its name with these classic looks that have stood the test of time and resurfaced time and time again, particularly these past few seasons.
-While some of the headgear for women of the time, like the gable headdress, would look out of place today, the jeweled caps and berets and hair jewelry would look pretty amazing for date night, prom, wedding or any other big event on your calendar.
+While some of the headgear for women of the time, like the gable headdress, would look out of place today, the jeweled caps, berets, and hair jewelry would look pretty amazing for date night, prom, wedding or any other big event on your calendar.

 24 Renaissance Hairstyles that Are, Yes, Making a Comeback

 One of the hallmarks of renaissance hairstyles, especially during the latter part of the period, was for women to wear scattered jewels in their hair.
 Why not light up space buns with scattered gems, rhinestones, and other shiny things to bring this trend into today’s climate?

 Young, unmarried women of the time often wore their hair loose with jeweled combs in their hair.
 We think this look looks fab, regardless of age or marital status (!).
 If waves are up your alley, use this tutorial to create envious mermaid waves.
 Before placing the curling wand anywhere near your hair, spray on a shield that protects your hair against potential heat damage.
 Dove Style+Care Smooth & Shine Heat-Protection Spray is a lightweight leave-in conditioner that also acts as a barrier against heat damage.